How to increase footfall with outdoor advertising

 So they're in-store, now what?

-It would be too easy for merchandisers to spend all their time, effort and budget on outdoor advertising for their store exterior, and end up neglecting their in-store point of sale.
-Making the in-store experience match the expectations that have been built from the window and pavement signs should be a high priority.
+It would be too easy for merchandisers to spend all their time, effort and budget on outdoor advertising, and end up neglecting their in-store point of sale.
+Making the in-store experience match the expectations that have been built from the external signage should be a high priority.
 This includes the shop theme and atmosphere.

-If specific products or offers have been advertised outside of the business, the company must make sure that these items or services are easy to find upon entering the store.
-At the same time, they should also consider cleverly routing the customer pathway in the store, ensuring the customer has to walk past more enticing visual merchandising displays and add-on items on their way to the checkout.
+If specific products or offers have been advertised outside, you must make sure that these items or services are easy to find upon entering the store.
+Also, consider cleverly routing the customer pathway in the store to ensure that they pass more enticing merchandising displays and add-on items on their way to the checkout.

 Measuring the success of outdoor advertising